semaphoreP/codeastro/Day0/INSTALL_WINDOWS.md

 Normally, WSL is just a command prompt, so it does not have a GUI interface.
 If you try to display matplotlib plots through the command line, it will not work, because WSL does not directly talk with your Windows desktop normally.
 However, you can make this communication happen with xming, which can be installed from here: https://sourceforge.net/projects/xming/.

 After you download and install xming, click on it to run.
 It runs passively in the background, so you should not expect anything to happen.
 You should just see the xming icon appear in the Windows taskbar.
 This means the connection is active.
+Then, add the following line to your .bashrc file in WSL so that WSL knows to forward displays to xming.

+    echo export DISPLAY=localhost:0.0 >> ~/.bashrc

 ### Install git